PepsiCo re-enters 'Magic Kingdom' with Shanghai Disney deal

 PEPSI VS COKE

 Coca-Cola edges the China market with a 15.7 percent share of China's soft drinks market in 2012, ahead of PepsiCo's 4.5 percent share by off-trade volume, according to data from Euromonitor.
-China's soft drinks sector is worth around 421 billion yuan.
+China's soft drinks sector is worth around 421 billion yuan ($69.12 billion).

 Chinese consumers are increasingly opting for healthier alternatives in food and drink, which has also hit growth for fast food chains such as McDonald's Corp (MCD.N) and KFC-parent Yum Brands Inc (YUM.N).